FollyEngine/terraform/docs/README.md

 12. [ ] dashboard, and displaying it on the screen
 13. [ ] need a password? or some way to lock the screen....
 14. [x] figure out how to get the docker provisioner to not reprovision every apply
+15. [ ] figure out why the repote-exec provisioner needs the ssh-passworkd, not a key...

 ## and how to install the software using the terraform bits in this repo